-CERTIFICATION

-I certify that compensation is to be received for the intended farm labor contractor services and that all representations made by me in this application are true to the best of my knowledge and belief.

-Applicant's Signature and Title (if other than individual) and Date

-Statement of Intention to Comply with Housing Requirements of the Migrant and Seasonal Agricultural Worker Protection Act (MSPA)

-Section 102(3) of the MSPA requires that an applicant for a certificate of registration with authorization to house migrant agricultural workers shall file a statement identifying each facility or real property to be used by the applicant to house any migrant agricultural worker during the period for which registration is sought.
-29 U.S.C. § 1812(3); 29 C.F.R. § 500.45(c).
-If the facility or real property is or will be owned or controlled by the applicant, such statement shall provide documentation showing that the applicant is in compliance with all substantive Federal and State safety and health standards with respect to each such facility or real property.
-I hereby declare that I will not house migrant agricultural workers in any facility or real property I own or control until I have submitted all necessary written evidence and have been issued a Certificate of Registration with housing authorized.
-I understand that I may then house migrant agricultural workers only in facilities or real property which has been authorized by the Secretary of Labor.
+CEI I certify that compensation is to be received for th representations made by me in this application ar that all Applicant's Signature and Title (if other than indi vidual) and Date nply with Housing Requirements Agricultural Worker Protection Act Section 102(3) of the MSPA requires that an applicant agricultural workers shall file a statement identifying eany migrant agricultural worker during the period for w § 500.45(c).
+If the facility or real property is or will be documentation showing that the applicant is in compatandards with respect to each such facility or real pworkers in any facility or real property I own or control have been issued a Certificate of Registration with he agricultural workers only in facilities or real property w each facility or real property to be used by the appl which registration is sought.
+29 U.S.C. § 1812(3); owned or controlled by the applicant, such statem pliance with all substantive Federal and State saf property.
+I hereby declare that I will not house mig I until I have submitted all necessary written evider busing authorized.
+I understand that I may then ho icant to house 29 C.F.R.
+Ient shall provide fety and health grant agricultural ince and buse migrant Signature of Applicant Date Authorization of the Secreta ary of Labor to Accept LegalProc ess The following authorization is executed pursuant to see 29 C.F.R. § 500.45(e). section 102(5) of the MSPA.
+29 U.S.C. § 1812(5); as my lawful agent to accept service of times during which I have departed from Secretary of Labor, United States Department of Laf f summons in any action against me at any and a n the jurisdiction in which such action is commence accept service, and under such terms and condition n has been commenced." all ed or

-Signature of Applicant Date

-Authorization of the Secretary of Labor to Accept Legal Process

-The following authorization is executed pursuant to section 102(5) of the MSPA.
-29 U.S.C. § 1812(5); 29 C.F.R. § 500.45(e).

-"I do hereby designate and appoint the Secretary of Labor, United States Department of Labor, as my lawful agent to accept service of summons in any action against me at any and all times during which I have departed from the jurisdiction in which such action is commenced or otherwise have become unavailable to accept service, and under such terms and conditions as are set by the court in which such action has been commenced."

-Signature of Applicant Date
+Signature of Applicant

-Continued on Next Page -
+Page 3 - Continued on Next Page -